-Our team is primarily based in the UK and the US - London staff generally cover engagement in Europe, Asia and emerging markets and our Pittsburgh and New York staff generally cover engagement in North America.
-Our professionals travel to undertake engagements in person where possible at company headquarters.
+Our team is primarily based in the UK and the US - London-based staff generally cover engagement and voting recommendations in Europe, Asia and emerging markets and our Pittsburgh and New York-based staff generally cover engagement and voting recommendations in North America.
+Our professionals travel to undertake engagements in person where possible at company headquarters and other facilities.
 We also have a number of senior advisers who provide us with additional resource and expertise specific to some local markets.